teamplify/teamplify-runner/README.md

 # Install on Mac OS X

 For Mac OS X, we recommend installing Teamplify into Python virtual environment located in your home directory.
-The reason for this is that Teamplify needs to mount its configuration files inside Docker containers, and on Mac OS X only `/Users` folder is shared with Docker by default.
+This is because Teamplify needs to mount its configuration files inside Docker containers, and on Mac OS X only the `/Users` folder is shared with Docker by default.

 Create a new Python virtual environment for Teamplify in your home directory: